zhu327/miniflux-ai/README.md

 - `MINIFLUX_URL`: Your Miniflux instance URL.
 - `MINIFLUX_USERNAME`: Your Miniflux username.
 - `MINIFLUX_PASSWORD`: Your Miniflux password.
+- `MINIFLUX_WEBHOOK_SECRET`: The secret key for validating incoming webhook requests from Miniflux.
 - `OPENAI_URL`: The endpoint for the OpenAI API.
 - `OPENAI_TOKEN`: Your OpenAI API token.
 - `OPENAI_MODEL`: The model ID to use for generating summaries.
 We recommend using the `@cf/qwen/qwen1.5-14b-chat-awq` model for best results.